DrCopyPaste/RecNForget/README.md

 You should be able to just extract the application from the latest release and run the program.

 # How to Use
-- By default RecNForget sets [Ctrl] + [F12] as the Record hotkey. (changeable in settings)
+- by default RecNForget sets [Ctrl] + [F12] as the Record hotkey. (changeable in settings)
-- Have RecNForget running
+- aave RecNForget running
-- Start the audio which you want to capure
 - press the configured Record hotkey
+- start the audio which you want to capure
 - let the audio play
 - to stop captureing press the configured Record hotkey again
 - the file will be saved to the configured output folder (shown to you in main menu, changeable in settings)